 1. The AC Makes a Dripping Noise

-This is an often reported air conditioner sound you may hear on hot, humid days and is no reason you should be alarmed.
-Simple condensation buildup is most likely the cause of the sound.
-As your air conditioner performs, moisture from the indoor air collects on the evaporator coil and drips into the drain pan beneath.
-This pan was created to capture and funnel the condensed water a safe distance away from your home via a drain line.
-However, if the drain becomes blocked or damaged, water can accumulate in the pan, leading to a dripping or splashing noise as freshly collected condensate drips into the pool below.
-If the dripping noise becomes a nuisance, find the drain pan under the indoor portion of your air conditioner and clear it.
+This is a frequent air conditioner sound you could hear on hot, humid days and is no cause for alarm.
+Simple condensation buildup is probably to blame.
+As your air conditioner operates, moisture from the inside air collects on the evaporator coil and drips into the drain pan beneath.
+This pan is meant to collect and direct the condensed water clear of your home via a drain line.

 2. The AC Sounds Like Water Is Running

-This can happen for a few reasons, including:
+This can take place for a few reasons, including:

 3. The AC Makes a Gurgling or Bubbling Sound